NishantK026/PC_World-eCommerce-Website/README.md

-An expressive website for an eCommerce store built using CSS, HTML, and JS.
+An expressive website for an eCommerce store built using CSS, HTML and JS.